How to Pass the Life in the UK Test First Time

 Passing the Life in the UK test is a requirement for anyone applying for British citizenship or indefinite leave to remain.
 The good news?
 With the right preparation, most people pass on their first attempt.
-This comprehensive guide will show you exactly how to do it.
+This guide shows you how.
+For an overview of everything the exam involves, see our complete 2026 Life in the UK Test guide.

 What is the Life in the UK Test?